Kluvens/meydit-frontend/README.md

     - list all jobs
     - select a specific job and see all the details the customer provides
     - the maker must be able to send a quotation, including a price and any other comment, notify the customer by email

+## Assumptions
+- the service only provides to Australians, which means the phone number and address should stick with Australian format